Veilfin tetra

 - They look best in a planted tank with some open swimming room and darker substrate; floating plants help them feel bold and bring out the reds.

-- Aim for soft to medium water and slightly acidic to neutral pH (about 6.0-7.2); they do fine around 24-27 C (75-81 F) as long as the temp stays steady.
+- Aim for soft water and slightly acidic to neutral pH (about 6.0-7.2); keep them around 24-27 C as long as the temperature stays steady.

 - Feed small stuff they can actually fit in their mouths: micro pellets, crushed flake, frozen cyclops/daphnia, baby brine; 1-2 small meals a day beats one big dump.